How to Create a Garden Inspired Valentine’s Day Tablescape

 garden inspired Valentine's Day tablescape with vase of flowers

-• Red and lavender roses
+• Red, lavender, and pink roses

 • White, red, and pink tulips